 A total of 20 SONIC drill holes were completed on the Stockpile in August 2018 for 185.3m, averaging 9.3m in a range of 3.7m to 15.2 m.
 Each of the SONIC drill holes was strategically positioned to sample the inner core of the Stockpile to a minimum of 1.5m below the base of the Stockpile.

 TBT Engineering Consulting Group of Thunder Bay, Ontario, completed a resurvey of the Stockpile.
-The specific previous specific gravity applied in 2010 to the block model of the Stockpile was 2.20 t/m3. .
-As a result of leveling of the Stockpile to accommodate the Sonic Drill and work by TBT, LAURION now estimates a specific gravity of 2.3 t/m3 to a volume of 76,682m3 over an area of 11,881m2 or approximately 176,369 tonnes, an increase of 32,299 tonnes from the 2013 Technical Report estimate of 144,070 tonnes.
+The specific previous specific gravity applied in 2010 to the block model of the Stockpile was 2.20 t/m3..
+As a result of leveling of the Stockpile to accommodate the Sonic Drilling and volumetric survey work by TBT Engineering of Thunder Bay, LAURION now estimates (using the 2013 Technical Report Estimate) for the specific gravity of 2.3 t/m3, applied to the volume of 76,682m3 over an area of 11,881m2 or approximately 176,369 tonnes, adds an increase of approximately 32,299 tonnes from the 2013 Technical Report estimate of 144,070 tonnes.